danielbentes/uim-protocol/README.md

 ## Get Involved: We Need Your Feedback

-We’re inviting developers, AI providers, service operators, and tech enthusiasts to review the draft specification, test the implementation, and share feedback.
+We’re inviting developers, AI providers, service operators, and tech/AI enthusiasts to review the draft specification, test the implementation, and share feedback.
 Your input is crucial to refining and improving the protocol.

 ### How to Contribute